joftius/ms4ds_notebooks/multipletests.md

 About 99% of the time we make at least one Type 1 error, and on average we make about 5 Type 1 errors (the expected number of Type 1 errors from the Bin(90, 0.05) distribution is 4.5).

-Now let's consider statistical methods to address this problem.
+Now we consider statistical methods to address this problem.

 Solution approaches
 -------------------